BlackriverOrg/anysolve-docs/docs/rest/ai-api.md

 # API for AI tools

-AnySolve allows you to streamline the execution of AI tasks by bundling steps into AnySolve tasks.
-This enables the creation of customized tasks for solving specific AI problems with adjustable parameters.
+AnySolve allows you to streamline the execution of AI tools by bundling steps into AnySolve tools.
+This enables the creation of customized tools for solving specific AI problems with adjustable parameters.

-Every task on AnySolve, such as the [Text Compression](https://www.anysolve.ai/tools/u-806494eb1fbfb39f-text-compression?version=1.0.0) task, is accessible via a RESTful interface.
+Every tool on AnySolve, such as the [Text Compression](https://www.anysolve.ai/tools/u-806494eb1fbfb39f-text-compression?version=1.0.0) tool, is accessible via a RESTful interface.

-If you're looking to exclusively use OpenAI's **ChatGPT** with our REST Interface you can use the [ChatComplete (GPT and others)](https://www.anysolve.ai/tools/intern-gpt-chat-completion) task.
-Additionally, **GPT** without Chat capabilities is accessible through the [Completion (GPT and others)](https://www.anysolve.ai/tools/intern-gpt-completion) task.
+If you're looking to exclusively use OpenAI's **ChatGPT** with our REST Interface you can use the [ChatComplete (GPT and others)](https://www.anysolve.ai/tools/intern-gpt-chat-completion) tool.
+Additionally, **GPT** without Chat capabilities is accessible through the [Completion (GPT and others)](https://www.anysolve.ai/tools/intern-gpt-completion) tool.

 ## Introduction Video